 Finger Lickin’ Mozzarella-Stuffed Chicken Pesto Meatballs

-- 1 medium red bell pepper deseeded and stem removed
+- 1 medium red pepper (red capsicum) - deseeded and stem removed

 - 4 cloves garlic

 - ½ cup Parmesan cheese - grated

 - 1 medium egg

 - 2 tablespoons olive oil